-Additionally, new furnaces are crafted to work with other high-efficiency HVAC products, such as air conditioners.
-The air conditioner blowers provide your heating system an extra lift so it can deliver cool air around your home efficiently.
-Special features like variable speed motors will also help reduce noise associated with operating your equipment and easily meet your family’s airflow needs.
+Additionally, new furnaces are crafted to integrate with other high-efficiency HVAC products, such as air conditioners.
+The air conditioner blowers offer your heating system an extra lift so it can deliver cool air around your home efficiently.
+Special features like variable speed motors will also help decrease noise associated with operating your equipment and easily meet your family’s airflow needs.

-- Making certain that your system receives regular maintenance by a trained professional can keep your system operating at its top performance.
+- Making certain that your system receives regular maintenance by a trained technician can keep your system operating at its top performance.

-- Zoning systems enable you to heat or cool only certain areas of your home, so you wont have to pay to heat or cool spaces that aren’t used.
+- Zoning systems enable you to heat or cool only specific areas of your home, so you wont have to pay to heat or cool spaces that you aren’t using.

-- Installing a programmable thermostat allows you to set the temperature in your home around your schedule.
-They can be programmed to give you the comfort you desire when you’re home and increase or decrease the temperature while you’re not around, helping you save on heating and cooling costs.
+- Having a programmable thermostat allows you to set the temperature in your home around your schedule.
+They can be programmed to give you the comfort you desire when you’re home and increase or decrease the temperature while you’re not around, helping you save on utility costs.

-- Poor indoor air quality leaves your home filled with air pollutants floating around.
+- Poor indoor air quality leaves your home full of air pollutants floating around.
 So, to enhance IAQ, the first step is to get rid of as many pollutants as possible.
-You can easily do this by cleaning and vacuuming at least weekly, frequently washing linens and storing cleaning products safely.
+You can easily do this by cleaning and vacuuming at least one time during the week, frequently washing linens and storing cleaning products safely.

-- Proper insulation is great for keeping your home warm in the winter and cool in the summer, but it also makes it challenging for airborne pollutants to escape.
-We have products that help swap stale air for fresh, filtered outside air.
+- Proper insulation is ideal for keeping your home warm in the winter and cool in the summer, but it also makes it difficult for airborne pollutants to escape.
+We offer products that help swap stale air for fresh, filtered outside air.